jmcameron/MeshStat/README.md

     * Linux executable:  MeshStat
     * Windows executable:  MeshStat.exe

+- You can get help from the program by running it on the command line like this:

+     MeshStat -h

-* Create a MeshStat.ini file in the same directory.
+- Create a MeshStat.ini file in the same directory.
 See the sample version (with commented out settings) in the file 'Sample-MeshStat.ini' for examples and descriptions of what can be set.